open-zaak/charts/charts/open-zaak/README.md

     --set "ingress.hosts={open-zaak.gemeente.nl}"
 ```

+:warning: The default settings are unsafe for production usage.
+Configure proper secrets, enable persistency and consider High Availability (HA) for the database and the application.

+:warning: When you uninstall the chart, the PVCs will not be deleted.
+This can cause confusion during testing.

 If you want to use your own instance of Redis and Postgres instead, you can disable the subcharts:

 ```bash